-This notebook series includes three different model types that mainly differ as indicated in the table below.
-Note that your model may appear slightly different from those pictured in this manual.
+This notebook series includes two different model types (and two design styles for each model) that mainly differ as indicated in the table below.
+Note that your model may appear slightly different from those pictured in this manual (also see Appendix D for details of supported processors etc.).